hexagontk/hexagon/hexagon_scheduler/README.md

 [Cron-utils Java Library].

 !!!
 Note
-    In some platforms I.e.: Kubernetes there is a way to execute repeated tasks, you should take advantage of them as using your own service will raise problems scaling those services' instances (you will have to coordinate them)
+    In some platforms (i.e.: Kubernetes) there is a way to execute repeated tasks, you could take advantage of them, as using your own service will raise problems scaling those services' instances (you will have to coordinate them).

 This feature does not include any sort of synchronization if you have many instances of a scheduler service.
 If you want your scheduled jobs to be executed just once, you have to take care of